 A few years ago, I looked in the mirror and realized I now have hooded eyes.
 I have other problems I noticed as well.
 My eyelids are getting a crepey texture.
 And my eyelids have freckles now, thanks to a misspent youth in the sun, as well as dark patches that affect the color of any eye shadow I use.

 What to do?
-Well, for starters, I needed to adjust my makeup to my new reality.
+Well, for starters, I needed to learn some new tricks for doing my makeup over 50.
 The routine I’ve developed over the years wasn’t working any longer.
 Time to learn how to do eye makeup for hooded eyes.